qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    Search fields using aliases and names in Attributes Form page

-At the bottom of the dialog, the :guilabel:`Preview Attributes Form` button allows you to preview the attributes form, reducing the need to switch back and forth between the |formView| :guilabel:`Attributes Form` dialog and the feature :ref:`form view <attribute_table_view>`.
+At the bottom of the dialog, the :guilabel:`Preview Attributes Form` button shows a live preview of the attribute form layout using a temporary empty feature.
+It lets you interact with the field widgets and see the layout exactly as it will appear when editing or adding a real feature, without affecting any actual data.
-The preview uses a temporary empty feature, letting you interact with widgets and layout, and does not affect any real data.
+This reduces the need to switch back and forth between the |formView| :guilabel:`Attributes Form` dialog and the table :ref:`form view <attribute_table_view>`.

 .. _figure_attributes_form_properties: